joaomelo/profile/README.md

-# profile
-simple personal profile web page
+this is a simple personal profile web page